freedomofpress/securedrop-protocol/docs/protocol.md

 - The protocol does not currently include a specification for rotation of the Newsroom key.
 The relationship between the Newsroom key and the server URL is not yet specified.
 - The protocol is not designed for scalability.
 There is a maximum number of messages that can be held by the server, constrained by the number of per-request challenges that the server can reasonably perform during message-fetching without unacceptable latency for users, particularly over Tor.
 See benchmarks for more information.
 - The use of HPKE's implicit authentication for message sending means that the protocol is vulnerable to [key compromise impersonation](https://datatracker.ietf.org/doc/html/rfc9180#section-9.1.1).
-- The protocol currently offers quantum-resistent message encryption, but not quantum-resistent message authentication or message-fetching.
+- The protocol currently offers quantum-resistant message encryption, but not quantum-resistant message authentication or message-fetching.

 ## Glossary